One Day Guide to Exploring Arches National Park

 Delicate Arch

-This is an iconic arch in the park.
+This is an iconic arch in the park that draws millions of visitors every year for that perfect Instagram picture.
 I definitely recommend hiking to this arch.
-Unfortunately during my time there we were not able to make this hike but I was able to view it from the Upper Viewpoint.
+Unfortunately, during my time there we were not able to make this hike, but I was able to view it from the Upper Viewpoint.
 I plan to come back someday and take the time to hike to Delicate Arch.
 This picture below is nothing compared to the images I see on Instagram or Pinterest of Delicate Arch.

 Upper and Lower Viewpoints